GIR

 How to See Asiatic Lions in Gir National Park, India

 These are the last of the Asiatic lions.
-There are only 600 of them left in the wild.
-While Asiatic lions once roamed the hills of Saudi Arabia, Iran, Mesopotamia, eastern Turkey, Pakistan, and India, the lions in Indiaโ€™s Gir National Park in India are the last of their kind.
+There are less than 600 of them left in the wild.
+While Asiatic lions once roamed the hills of eastern Turkey, Syria, Saudi Arabia, Iraq, Iran, Afghanistan, Pakistan, and India, the lions in India’s Gir National Park in India are the last of their kind.

 Hi, I’m Megan!